TanmaySugandhi/Text-Sentiment-Analyzer-Practice/README.md

 # 📝 Text Sentiment Analyzer

-A simple, full-stack web app to detect the sentiment of any text snippet.
+A simple, web app to detect the sentiment of any text snippet.
 Built with React (frontend) and Flask + TextBlob (backend).

 ---